matthewashton-k/poc-shellcode-loader/README.md

 # Exploring the effects of antivirus on creating a deadlock within dllmain:

-A while back I started watching John Hammond videos about exploring the way malware works and the ways malware in the wild use obscure features of the windows operating system to outsmart antivirus.
-This sent me down a rabbit hole of research into obscure antivirus evasion techniques and bizarre behavior exhibited by malware in the wild.

 This project is my attempt at a proof of concept for how a process could hide malicious behavior by purposely causing a dll to fail to load, and then create a deadlock when the dll is attempted to be freed from memory by the operating system.